exoplatform/exo-documentation/docs/Administration.rst

              by configuration and that the values are different, the value in the interface takes precedence.

 .. note:: If the variable is neither defined through the interface nor by configuration, only administrators are
-          able to acces to Manage spaces tab.
+          allowed to access the Manage spaces tab.

 The group of users allowed to manage spaces can edit or delete any space in the platform.